 - Students, faculty, and Hartford humanities partners will attend a weekly lunch and workshop on topics such as collaborating using digital tools, presenting work to academic and public audiences, and creating social change in the city.

-The PHC coordinator will review applications to identify matching interests for potential teams.
+The PHC Faculty Director and Director of Community Learning will review proposals and applications to identify matching interests for potential teams.
 Team members will share a common interest in a broad humanities theme (such as colonization, literacy, or migration) and/or a methodological approach (such as oral history, storytelling, or digital mapping).
-The PHC coordinator will forward recommendations to the Faculty Research Committee, which makes all funding decisions.

 PHC is a competitive application process, with preference given to first generation, under-represented, and other students with demonstrated financial need, for whom socio-economic status has prevented them from engaging with summer research opportunities.